Skip to main content

 For a more thorough AI-driven scan with automatic endpoint discovery:

-vigolium agent swarm -t $TARGET_URL --discover --timeout 20m
+vigolium agent swarm -t $TARGET_URL --discover --intensity balanced --max-duration 20m

-The --timeout flag ensures the scan does not run indefinitely in CI.
-The swarm mode coordinates multiple scan phases with AI-guided triage.
+The --max-duration flag ensures the scan does not run indefinitely in CI.
+Swarm coordinates planning, native scanning, and optional triage with --triage.

 Docker